epicexcelsior/resource-webhooks/resources/RULES.md

 Conflicts, debates, politics, and other sensitive topics from outside sources (including other servers, DMs, and other platforms) do not belong here.
 _ _
 :small_blue_diamond: **5 — Do not abuse @mentions (pinging).**
-Please do not ping someone without a reason or to the point of annoyance.
+Please do not ping someone unnecessarily or to the point of annoyance.
 If there is an issue or emergency, contact a moderator!
 _ _
 :small_blue_diamond: **6 — Do not advertise in DMs.**
-Unless you have prior consent, do not use direct messaging to advertise or solicit content.
+Unless you have prior permission, do not use direct messaging to advertise or solicit content.
 _ _
 :small_blue_diamond:**7 — Do not loophole the rules.**
 The staff may take action if something you do is not explicitly mentioned in the rules.
 Use common sense: if you think you shouldn't do something then you probably shouldn't do it.